Example: Integrate DMN Business Knowledge Model into BPSim Property Parameter

 - Set the Perspective to Business Modeling > BPSim

-- Select BPMN Integrate with DMN - Delivery Cost Calculation
+- From the BPSim Case Studies group select BPMN Integrate with DMN - Delivery Cost Calculation

 - Click on the